microsoft/powerbi-powershell/CONTRIBUTING.md

 <table>

 > * Test Projects are located next to implementation (module project).
-> * AzureADWindowsAuthenticator has an independent dependency stack as it's compiled against .NET 4.6 (opposed to .NET Core) to be a bridge for ADAL on Windows (providing interactive login).
+> * AzureADWindowsAuthenticator has an independent dependency stack as it's compiled against .NET 4.6 (as opposed to .NET Core) to act as a bridge for ADAL on Windows (providing interactive login).